Bo Pelini

-Mark Anthony "Bo" Pelini (born December 13, 1967) is a former American football coach and former player.
+Mark Anthony "Bo" Pelini (born December 13, 1967) is an American former football coach and player.
 He was most recently the defensive coordinator for the Louisiana State University Tigers football team.
 He is the younger brother of former Florida Atlantic head coach Carl Pelini, who has frequently worked under Bo as an assistant coach.

 Pelini served as head coach of the Nebraska Cornhuskers from December 2007 until November 2014 and later served as head coach of the Youngstown State University football team from 2015 through 2019.
 Prior to leading the football program at Nebraska, he was the defensive coordinator for the LSU Tigers, Oklahoma Sooners, and the Nebraska Cornhuskers.

 Playing career

 Pelini was raised in Youngstown, Ohio.
 He was nicknamed "Bo" after former Cleveland Browns running back Bo Scott.
 After graduating from Cardinal Mooney High School in Youngstown, he went on to play free safety for the Ohio State Buckeyes football team at Ohio State University from 1987 to 1990 under College Football Hall of Fame head coaches Earle Bruce and John Cooper.
 Pelini started in his last two years and served as a team co-captain in his senior year, along with Vinnie Clark, Jeff Graham, and Greg Frey.
 He earned his Bachelor of Science degree in business administration from the Fisher College of Business at Ohio State in December 1990.